akhilbidhuri/URLShortner/Readme.md

 Output fromat(JSON) -
 {'status': 'success/Failed', 'long_url':'if error occurs this field is not present', 'msg':'stating what happened during the execution'}

+URL invalidator -
+ Checks which URL hasn't been used for more than 30 days and sets them as inactive.

 DataBase -